IntersectMBO/plutus-apps/marconi-mamba/README.md

 cabal update
 cabal build marconi-mamba
 ```

-The above process will build the executalbe in your local environment at:
+The above process will build the executable in your local environment at this location:

 ``` sh
  cabal exec -- which marconi-mamba
 ```

-### Using marconi-mamba

-#### Command line summary
+### Command line summary

-The general synopsis is as follows:
+The following is a general synopsis of the command line options:

 ``` sh
 $(cabal exec -- which marconi-mamba) --help